 Photo by Paulette Phlipot

 A graduate of the Cambridge School of Culinary Arts, Cheryl has worked in a commercial bakery and served as both a professional recipe tester and developer.
-She is a member of the International Association of Culinary Professionals, the San Francisco Professional Food Society, Slow Food USA, and Better School Food.
+She also works as an editor-for-hire.

 Cheryl holds a Bachelor of Arts degree from Haverford College and a Master’s degree in education from Harvard University.
 Prior to joining the culinary field, she worked as a researcher at Harvard, where she co-authored a three-part book series on higher education.
-She also spent two years working for the U.S. Department of Justice in Washington, DC and two years as a Peace Corps Volunteer in Eritrea, East Africa.
+She also worked for the U.S. Department of Justice in Washington, DC and spent two years as a Peace Corps Volunteer in Eritrea, East Africa.